Jacob-J-Nealy/FinacialTracker/README.md

 - Any additional libraries or frameworks used in the project.

 ## Demo

-Include screenshots or GIFs that show your application in action.
-Use tools like [Giphy Capture](https://giphy.com/apps/giphycapture) to record a GIF of your application.

 ![Application Screenshot](C:\Users\jacob\Desktop\pluralsight\capstones\FinancialTracker\Screenshot 2025-05-02 044618.png)
 ![Application Screenshot](C:\Users\jacob\Desktop\pluralsight\capstones\FinancialTracker\Screenshot 2025-05-02 045033.png)